ilmhubca/coding-for-beginners-2024/docs/_topics/0100-introduction-to-coding.md

 permalink: /intro/
 ---

+!!
+This page is a work in progress !!

 ## *Reading* code
 Below are some examples of Python code.
 What do you think each code does?